plutov/packagemain/24-nft-collection/README.md

 - 10 gophers
 - 10 quotes that gophers say

 This will allow us to create 1000 unique images for our collection.
-Each emage will contain only 1 background, 1 gopher and 1 quote.
+Each image will contain only 1 background, 1 gopher and 1 quote.

 I am not an artist, so I had to find some assets to do this video.
 I want to expect the authors' licenses, so I carefully selected few assets that we can legally use here.